 ARTS 3354

-This class will explore the potential of figuration within contemporary sculptural practice.
+This course will explore the potential of figuration within contemporary sculptural practice.
 What can we achieve by incorporating a humanoid figure into our sculptural works?
 How far can the human form be pushed while remaining legible?
 Who controls and is invested in this legibility?
 What do histories of figuration have in common with objectification and dehumanization?
 And can we extract utility, today, from these dynamics?
-Alongside material demonstrations, lectures, readings, and critiques, we will investigate unpopular media in order to explore the work of contemporary artists alongside ideas and genres such as the uncanny valley, hHorror, science fiction, and more.
+Alongside material demonstrations, lectures, readings, and critiques, we will investigate unpopular media in order to explore the work of contemporary artists alongside ideas and genres such as the uncanny valley, horror, science fiction, and more.

 Faculty